21 Common Reasons And Legal Grounds For Divorce

 20. Jealousy and insecurity

-A pretty young girl winked at your husband in the previous night’s party and you could not sleep after coming home.
-Maybe he has stopped kissing you before going to work and messaging you after he reaches office.
-He never seems to receive your phone calls and does not bother to explain whyl.
-He keeps his phone locked with a password, secretly reads his messages and giggles at them.
-Valid enough reasons to get insecure If you don’t speak up, things will build up heading you towards a divorce.
+A pretty young girl winked at your husband at the previous night’s party and you could not sleep after coming home.
+Maybe your wife has stopped kissing you before going to work and messaging you after she reaches the office.
+He never seems to receive your phone calls and does not bother to explain why.
+She keeps her phone locked with a password, secretly reads someone’s messages, and giggles at them.
+These are valid enough reasons to get insecure.
+If you don’t speak up, things will build up heading you towards a divorce.
 Don’t let another day go by without talking it out and making an attempt to find out more.
 You may still have a chance to save your marriage.

 21. Cultural backgrounds